Valorant Bind Guide - Easy wins with simple tricks

 - Jett can send her smokes.

-- Phoenix, Blaze, Curveball, and Hot Hands all make it through but with not so great results.
+- Phoenix, Blaze, Curveball, and Hot Hands all make it through but with often bad results.

 Attack like a pro in Valorant Bind

-Being on the offensive doesn’t mean that you aren’t going to get hunted down.
+First, being on the offensive doesn’t mean that you aren’t going to get hunted down.
 A bad turn means death.
 So be careful and approach the Bind map with caution.
-A site defending players can flank you easily if you have an all mid push to take either the B site or A site.
+A site defending players can flank you easily if you have an all middle push to take either the B site or A site, so be careful when going all mid.

 The set up for taking the A site is two men pushing for A-short with one or two players pushing from showers.
 It’s going to take up some time and coordination.
 But if you also have a couple of team members distracting site B, you won’t find yourself getting flanked.
 Be patient, wait for enemy cooldowns, and shoot to the head.
 Don’t be afraid to go through the smoke screens.
 And you Showers players - make sure to check up in Heaven to spot a sniper.

 Attacking B site needs at least two players pushing through Hookah and at least two to three pushing through B long.
 This way, the players from Hookah can shoot incoming enemy reinforcements from the teleporters.
-Be smart when using your abilities, as they’ll be essential to stop enemy take backs and reinforcements.
+Be smart when using your abilities, as they’ll be essential to stop enemy take backs and reinforcements as they’ll clear the road in a second.
 You can use some smokes from Viper or Brimstone, or Sage’s wall on A port exit to further delay the reinforcements.
+Elbow to the left of B is a one way death trap, come prepared for a fight or flank inside it.

 If there seems to be a party down on B site, rotate to the other side of the map.
 Send some men down the B teleporter into showers and the rest through A short.
 If done correctly, you might surprise and give them little to no time to rotate, since they’ll have to do it from defenders spawn and venture into Hookah themselves.